Blue Shape Top

 Video game addiction, and other concerns of parents whose kids have ADHD

 Many parents of children with ADHD wonder if video game play is safe for their children, given biological differences in the “ADHD brain,” and how this may impact their child’s development.
 Two of the things that many children love about video games — constant stimulation and rewards — are particularly appealing to children who have ADHD.
-This makes parents worry that their children with ADHD are at high risk for video game addiction or internet addiction.
+This makes parents worry that their child with ADHD is at high risk for video game addiction or internet addiction.
 The tendency of children with ADHD to hyperfocus – to fixate on an activity for an extended period of time – exacerbates their parents’ worries.
 Generally speaking, children with ADHD may have higher risk of developing addictions, given the way their brains seek and process rewards.
 This is no more or less true of video game play than of other activities that involve dopamine, but it is still a risk to be aware of.

 Some parents also worry about the social interactions that children may have during their video game play.
 With so many multiplayer video games available over the internet, many of them free, parents worry that their children may be communicating with people who have dangerous ulterior motives.
 And given that children with ADHD may be more prone to impulsive or risky behaviors, they may be more